vatsalya-vyas/HTML-Portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio website!
-This single-page site is designed to introduce myself and provide links to my social profiles.
+This single-page site is designed to introduce myself and provide links to my social profiles

 ## Content
 - **About Me:** An introduction about me